lnemsick-simp/pupmod-simp-libkv/Design.md

       * The user should use a different plugin if they want to store generic objects.

-    * The plugin `put` operation must be multi-process safe.
+    * The plugin `put`, `delete`, and `deletetree` operations must be multi-process safe on a local file system.

-      * FIXME:  Do not know if can ensure multi-process locking easily on all filesystem types, so may need to change from 'must' in this requirement and the next to 'should'.
-Specifically, concerned about reported failures of `flock` with some versions of NFS.
+    * The plugin `put`, `delete`, and `deletetree` operations may be multi-process safe on shared file systems, such as NFS.

-    * The plugin `delete` operation must be multi-process safe.
+      * Getting this to work on specific shared filesystem types is deferred to future requirements.

 * libkv must provide a generic file-based plugin